 Getting Started An overview of the steps to get File Access Manager working.
 1) Activate the File Access Manager Make sure the main Simple File List plugin is active, then activate the File Access Manager extension plugin.
 Go to the File List Pro settings menu.
 2) Select the Mode You will see this dialog asking … Read more

 Yes File and folder naming is something I struggle with continually.
-Eastern languages are a particular challenge.
+European and eastern languages are a particular challenge.
 Unfortunately, file naming rules are different for each operating system, as well as for HTTP.
 What works on your machine, might not work as a URL.
 So I do my best.
-Whatever you upload or add remotely to … Read more
+Whatever you upload or add … Read more

 Many have asked how to show people their files, but not allow them to download copies for themselves.
 This sounds like a reasonable request.
 Unfortunately, you cannot prevent this.
 You can prevent access to files behind a login, but once you reveal the file contents, it can be copied.
 When a user views an image, … Read more